tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 existing simple (non-spectrum phy) loss models.
 The Phy model uses the existing single spectrum channel model.

+NetDevice
+#########

+Although it is expected that other technology profiles (such as 6LoWPAN and ZigBee) will write their own NetDevice classes, a basic LrWpanNetDevice is provided, which encapsulates the common operations of creating a generic LrWpan device and hooking things together.

 Scope and Limitations
 =====================

 Future versions of this document will contain a PICS proforma similar to Appendix D of IEEE 802.15.4-2006.
-The current emphasis is on the unslotted mode of 802.15.4 operation for use in Zigbee, and the scope is extremely limited, to the point of just getting some basic end-to-end frames flowing.
+The current emphasis is on the unslotted mode of 802.15.4 operation for use in Zigbee, and the scope is limited to enabling a single mode (CSMA/CA) with basic data transfer capabilities.

 References
 ==========

 * Wireless Medium Access Control (MAC) and Physical Layer (PHY) Specifications for Low-Rate Wireless Personal Area Networks (WPANs), IEEE Computer Society, IEEE Std 802.15.4-2006, 8 September 2006.
 * J. Zheng and Myung J. Lee, "A comprehensive performance study of IEEE 802.15.4," Sensor Network Operations, IEEE Press, Wiley Interscience, Chapter 4, pp. 218-237, 2006.

 Usage
 *****